manns79/dreamt-wearable-sleep-staging/README.md

 - `notebooks/` = experimentation and explanation.
 Notebooks are used for exploration, reporting, and communicating analysis decisions.
 - `src/` = reusable project code.
 Source modules contain importable logic shared across notebooks and scripts.
 - `data/` = data documentation, not raw committed data.
 Real DREAMT files should remain local.
-- `results/` = outputs produced by experiments, such as metrics tables, confusion matrices, and figures.
+- `tests/` = automated tests for reusable project code.
+- `results/` = placeholder files plus local experiment outputs when notebooks or training utilities are run.
 - `README.md` = how someone understands and runs the project.

 Notebooks are intentionally separated from source code.
 Notebooks are useful for exploration, explanation, and final reporting, while `src/` holds reusable code that can be imported by notebooks and scripts.
 This separation improves reproducibility, avoids duplicated logic, and helps reduce data leakage by keeping shared preprocessing, splitting, feature extraction, modeling, and evaluation behavior in one place.